jcoupon/venice/README.md

 ## Description

+**[NEW]: fits support added for input files (faster reading, names for input columns, and [CFITSIO filters](http://heasarc.gsfc.nasa.gov/docs/software/fitsio/filters.html)).
+WARNING: the input and output catalogue format is `fits` if read from STDIN OR STDOUT, respectively.**

 `venice` is a mask utility program that reads a mask file (DS9 or fits type) and a catalogue of objects to:

 1. create a pixelized mask,